 PKSD Newsletter: Tips on Avoiding Common Household Dangers

-Posted by PKSD Law Firm on Oct 09, 2017 in Personal Injury News
+Posted by PKSD Law Firm on October 9, 2017 in Personal Injury

 In the October issue of PKSD’s newsletter, You Should Know, our attorneys explain the importance of doing a Fall safety check to help avoid three of the most common household dangers: fires, falls and firearms.